RADESH626/black-noise-nextjs/memory-bank/refactoring_plan.md

     - [x] Implement consistent error handling across all API routes.
     - [x] Centralize input validation logic.
     - [x] Abstract common CRUD operations into reusable functions or a base handler to reduce code duplication.
     - [x] Ensure robust authentication and authorization checks are in place for all admin routes.
+(Completed for `crearProveedor` in `ProveedorActions.js`)

 - [x] **Action Files Review (`src/app/acciones/`)**:
     - [x] Analyze `*Actions.js` files for complexity and redundancy.